QuakedK/Oneclick/Unsupported Features.md

 Oneclick natively disables Logitech services, which can be easily be at re-enabled [Revert Logitech Services](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#14-logitech-ghub)!
 ___

+# (Windows Security)

+Windows Security may break, causing a infinite black screen in the application.
+This issue may be fixed by resetting various [Policies](https://github.com/QuakedK/Downloads/blob/main/Win%20Defend%20Fix.bat) or running the [Security Health Setup](https://github.com/QuakedK/Downloads/blob/main/securityhealthsetup_e16941e14861a6d24750ecdf05c548189b33182a.exe) or trying to download the full [Windows Defender App](https://microsoft-defender.en.uptodown.com/windows/download/92609654).

+This is why it's recommended you disable Windows Defender using Dcontrol, as if you do get the infinite black screen within Windows Security you obviously can't disable real-time protection when needed.
+___

-# (Opera Browser/Possible Obscure Browsers)
+# (Opera, Brave Browser and Other Browsers)

-The Opera browser and possiblely Obscure Browsers appear to break, my assumption would be a tied driver or service being disabled causes the issue.
-Whatever Opera or other Obscure Browsers rely on might be dumb, as almost any other mainstream browser works fine!
+The Opera and Brave browser as well as possible obscure or unknown browsers appear to break.
+My assumption would be a tied driver or service being disabled somehow causes said issue.
+I haven't looked into this issue very thoroughly, mostly becausen it is an unintentional side effect of debloating your computer.
+And as it stands, some of the most popular browsers, aka Google Chrome, still actively work.
+If my theory of it being related to a driver or service is correct, simply reverting the services with the service registry backup would indeed fix this issue. -> [Services Registry Backup](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Revert.md#7-services)

+Confirmed Working Browsers: Google Chrome, Microsoft Edge.
 ___

 # (Spotify)